 • Group visits available by appointment: Please call (540) 370-0732

 Ferry Farm Admission Prices: $9 adults, $4.50 students, under age 6, free

 Combination Ticket to both Ferry Farm and Kenmore: $19 adults, $8.50 students

-Discounts available for Seniors (60+), AAA, active military, trolley passengers, & DAR Members.
+Discounts available for Seniors (60+), AAA, active military, and trolley passengers.